Does Outlook Have a Unified Inbox?

 Confusingly, what we've just stated above applies only to Outlook for Windows.
 Mac and mobile Outlook users have enjoyed full unified inbox functionality for years.
 Their users can select the "All Accounts" inbox and instantly see every message from every account in one place.

 It's no wonder that so many are puzzled by the current state of Outlook for Windows.
 "It’s 2025, and Outlook still doesn’t have a unified inbox or a proper, accurate global search on the desktop app.
 Every other email client I’ve tried has these basic features.
-Even Outlook Mobile supports them—so why is the desktop version still stuck in the past?" wrote one user in the r/Office365 subreddit.
+Even Outlook Mobile supports them—so why is the desktop version still stuck in the past?" wrote one user in the r/Office365 subreddit last year.

 Even those upgrading to the New Outlook, expecting to see a polished unified inbox experience are met with disappointment.
 Just like the classic version of Outlook, the New Outlook still lacks a unified inbox, so its users are forced to implement what's widely considered to be one of Outlook email management best practices using various workarounds.